salte-auth/examples/README.md

 - [Vanilla](./vanilla) - An example of using Salte Auth with Vanilla JavaScript!
 - [React](./react) - An example of using Salte Auth with React!
+- [Angular](./angular) - An example of using Salte Auth with Angular!

 _Don't see an example for your framework of choice?
 Feel free to open an issue or even contibute it!_